 There are a lot of things that go on in a single day for many properties.
 Property management’s job is to oversee those happenings and ensure they go according to plan.
 Whether you’re working with a property management company or a single manager, they must coordinate those day-to-day operations.

 Without oversight of the property’s operations, problems can quickly arise.
-Managers ensure things are scheduled, organized, and working as they should be.
-What’s more, property managers are better qualified than owners to handle many of the daily tasks, such as collecting rent, drafting leases, and avoiding legal mishaps.
+Managers ensure things are scheduled, organized, and working as planned.
+What’s more, property managers are better qualified than owners to handle many daily tasks, such as collecting rent, drafting leases, and avoiding legal mishaps.

 Planning for the future

 While many property management duties fall into day-to-day operations, the most crucial duties involve looking to the future.
-Marketing to prospective tenants takes time and is a major part of filling vacant units.
+Marketing to prospective tenants takes time and is a major part of filling vacant units with suitable, long-term tenants.

 However, not every prospective tenant is suitable.
-Property managers must have an eye to spot problem tenants.
-These types of applicants may become issues if they become tenants, so managers should filter them out.
-What’s more, when managers weed out potentially problematic tenants, they can find suitable, long-term renters.
+Property managers must be alert to spot problematic tenants.
+These applicants may become issues if they become tenants, so managers should filter them out.

 Maintaining a safe property